-Join me when I present “Courage—An INside Job!”to the International Coaching Federation Colorado May 11, 2017
+Join me when I present “Courage—An INside Job!”to the International Coach Federation Colorado May 11, 2017

 What’s your definition of courage and why is it vital to claim it for yourself?
 Might you be curious to learn how courage plays a role in the coaching process?
 Perhaps you believe courage is only synonymous with being a hero or maybe you’re curious about how you can apply courage to make better decisions, enhance coaching interactions or transcend rejection.
 How might your life change if you discovered that some of your everyday behaviors demonstrate profound courage?

 Insanity: doing the same thing over and over again and expecting different results. — Albert Einstein

 If you are contemplating a transition, or navigating change, courage coaching might help you on your way.
 Please contact Sandra in Denver, Colorado for more information about coaching and how she might support you or to arrange a free 30 minute session.

 Coaching Certification was granted by Newfield Network in 1995.

 Sandra’s courage animates when she has the privilege to guide and coach individuals who choose to step up and take courageous actions.
 Individuals and organizations feel encouraged and this heart-felt feeling reflects a spirited environment.
 The outcome: both feel positive about their impact.

 “I asked Sandra to be my coach when I was at a career crossroads of a sort.
 I needed help defining what I bring to my job outside of the required technical skills.
 I knew I had them, but was having extreme difficulty finding them.
 Sandra led me through a process of reflection and discussion, and yes, I found my skills, and in the process learned so much about myself that I feel almost like a new woman, or rather that I have discovered parts of myself that I had never seen clearly before.